niharika2810/niharika2810.github.io/2020-11-06-Android-DataBinding-Under-the-hood-part1.md

 Now, just use binding instance and you will get the view references in camel casing just the way a coding standard says. :-)

-c) DataBinding: With ViewBinding, you can’t use it to bind layouts with data in XML (No binding expressions, no BindingAdapters nor two-way binding with ViewBinding).
+c) <b>DataBinding</b>: With ViewBinding, you can’t use it to bind layouts with data in XML (No binding expressions, no BindingAdapters nor two-way binding with ViewBinding).
 For that we use DataBinding.
 Just the same way, add this your app build.gradle:

 ```
 android {